Neymar: 2010–2012: Senior debut and first major tournaments

 Neymar celebrates his goal for Brazil against Scotland, on 27 March 2011, with André Santos and Ramires.

 On 27 March 2011, he scored twice in a 2–0 win against Scotland at the Emirates Stadium.
-During the match against Scotland, a banana was thrown onto the pitch after he scored from the penalty spot, which led Neymar to complain about 'constant jeering and an atmosphere of racism', implying that Scottish fans exhibited racism.
+After he scored from the penalty spot, a banana was thrown onto the pitch, leading Neymar to complain about 'constant jeering and an atmosphere of racism' from the stands.
 While Scottish officials explained that Neymar had been booed solely for perceived injury-feigning, a German student who was in the stadium amongst Brazil supporters said that he threw the banana with no racist intentions.
 This led to the Scottish Football Association asking the Brazilian Football Confederation for an apology for the accusations made to the Scottish fans.
 Neymar refused to apologise or retract his words, claiming he "did not accuse any person or any group of supporters".

 Neymar was the leading goalscorer of the 2011 South American Youth Championship with nine goals, including two in the final, in Brazil's 6–0 win against Uruguay.
 He also took part at the 2011 Copa América in Argentina, where he scored two goals in the first-round game against Ecuador.
 He was selected 'Man of the Match' in Brazil's first match against Venezuela, which ended a 1–1 draw.
 Brazil were eliminated in the quarter-finals in a penalty shoot-out against Paraguay (2–2 a.e.t.), with Neymar being substituted in the 80th minute.